The Arctic – While the Ice is Melting

 In the bright light of the North Star, where meridians come together and time zones come to an end.
 This is where the Arctic begins, home to four million people.
 For thousands of years, people here have lived with the ice.

-Experience an Exhibition About Life in a Changing World
+Experience Life in a Changing World

 The exhibition includes ten documentary films in which you meet people from various places in the Arctic: Qaanaaq in Greenland, Vatnajökull in Iceland, Näätämö (Neidenelva in norwegian) in Finland, Svalbard in Norway, and Abisko, Arjeplog, Laevas and Nautanen in Sweden.
 The exhibition also covers Arctic locations to the east and west: Clyde River in Canada and Yamal in Russia.
 Most of the films were produced by Nordiska museet together with documentary filmmaker Camilla Andersen, with support from the Nordic Culture Fund.